PowerPoint Video Tutorials

 • Despite being a free tool, advanced PowerPoint use may require a purchase of the Microsoft Office 365 suite, with pricing options including a monthly subscription or a one-time purchase.

 PowerPoint is one of the world's most commonly used presentation design tools.
-Using its simple and intuitive interface, professionals of all stripes can design evocative and rhetorically effective presentations using its simple and intuitive interface.
+Using its simple and intuitive interface, professionals of all types can design evocative and rhetorically effective presentations.
 Watching video tutorials online is a popular method of learning PowerPoint.
 Video tutorials are helpful as they allow students to control the speed and style of their own learning, enable students to learn PowerPoint in a risk-free environment, and allow students to determine if more advanced PowerPoint training is right for them.
-This article will cover a range of videos, including what they teach and where to find them.
+This article will cover a range of videos, including what they teach and where you can find them.

 What is PowerPoint?

-PowerPoint is a slideshow editing tool built to give users the tools they need to organize information, communicate effectively, and produce presentations to deliver through live address or without a presenter.
-PowerPoint makes the job easier and more efficient, whether you manage important information in advance of a meeting, prepare a sales pitch to a potential client, or compile important workplace policies and procedures in a single place.
+PowerPoint is a slideshow editing tool designed to give users the tools they need to organize information, communicate effectively, and produce presentations for live delivery or without a presenter.
+PowerPoint makes the job easier and more efficient, whether you are managing important information in advance of a meeting, preparing a sales pitch for a potential client, or compiling important workplace policies and procedures in one place.
 This versatility has made PowerPoint an industry-standard tool in almost all professional contexts.

 Read more about what PowerPoint is and why you should learn it.